 - Indomethacin provides much greater pain relief than placebo

 - Indomethacin is as effective as other NSAIDs

 - More people experience side effects on indomethacin than on other NSAIDs

 NSAIDs are frequently used to relieve headaches and migraines.
-Headaches are usually classified based on the severity of the pain, location of the pain, additional symptoms, and other factors.
+Headaches can be classified based on the severity of the pain, the location of the pain, additional symptoms, and other factors.

 Some headaches belong to a group called “indomethacin-responsive headaches”.
 This unique set of headaches responds very well to indomethacin, while other NSAIDs have little to no effect.

 - Cough headaches

 - Cluster headaches, which are rare and severely painful

 - Stabbing headaches